RadiantMin3/rpsbot/README.md

 **P.S.
-If you actually want to run the code you need to have an envinornment that runs latest version of node and also install the sqlite and discord.js modules.
-Oh you also need a configuration token in a json file called config.json but you will have to generate that yourself.**
+If you actually want to run the code you need to have an envinornment that runs the latest version of node and also install the sqlite and discord.js modules.
+You also need a configuration token in a json file called config.json but you will have to generate that yourself by going to the developer section of discord.**